bryanedler8/CST8913/lab10/lab10.md

 They have customers in Canada, the USA, and Europe, so they need to use Azure data centers in **Canada Central** and **West Europe**.

 **Why do they NEED a Zero Trust Architecture?**
-Think of it this way: instead of building a strong castle wall and trusting everyone inside (the old way), Zero Trust assumes there are *already* attackers inside and outside.
+We can think of it this way: instead of building a strong castle wall and trusting everyone inside (the old way), Zero Trust assumes that there are *already* attackers inside and outside.
 So, it **verifies every single request** as if it's coming from an untrusted network.

 *   **The Drivers:**
     *   **Compliance:** They handle super-sensitive health data.
 Laws like HIPAA (US), GDPR (Europe), and PIPEDA (Canada) require them to protect this data fiercely.
 Zero Trust helps them check all the compliance boxes.